Rajib-Gupta/Rajib-Gupta/README.md

 💻 I’m passionate about Web Development and Software Engineering

-🌱 Currently diving deep into Full-Stack Development and Generative AI
+🌱 Currently diving deep into Generative AI

 🤝 Open to collaboration with other developers and tech enthusiasts

-🎯 2025 Goal: Master Generative AI
+🎯 2026 Goal: Master Generative AI

 ⚡ Fun Fact: I’m obsessed with mountains — hiking is my therapy!